Companies

 Microchip Technology

 Microchip Technology Incorporated is an American publicly traded semiconductor corporation that manufactures microcontroller, mixed-signal, analog, and Flash-IP integrated circuits.
+Its headquarters is in Chandler, Arizona; wafer fabs are in Gresham, Oregon, and Colorado Springs, Colorado; and assembly/test facilities are in Chachoengsao, Thailand, and Calamba and Cabuyao, Philippines.

 Micron